annotation/text-fabric/docs/Api/General.md

             *   Everywhere allowed.
             *   Always ignored.

+        Atom lines that contain an otype or set may be followed by *quantifiers*.
+        Quantifiers consist of search templates themselves, demarcated by some special keywords: `no: end:`, `all: have: end:`, and `either: or: or: end:`.

     ??? info "Features"
         The **features** above is a specification of what features with which values to search for.
 This specification must be written as a white-space separated list